 Factors that increase your chance of RMSF include:

-The first symptom of RMSF is a sudden high fever.
-It often occurs within 1-14 days after a tick bite.
-Other symptoms may include:
+The first symptoms of RMSF often occur within 2-14 days after a tick bite and may include:

 Immune System Including Spleen and Lymph Nodes

 Copyright © Nucleus Medical Media, Inc.